nodeGame/nodegame/README.md

    [NDDB](http://nodegame.github.com/NDDB/docs/nddb.js.html)
    Javascript database
  - Server can run multiple games at the same time
- - Customizable waiting rooms for online games
+ - Powerful and customizible waiting rooms
+ - Monitor interface
  - Works on mobile devices and tablets
+ - Bots and Phantoms
  - Installation is required only for the server, clients just need their browser windows
  - Integrates smoothly with other libraries (e.g. jQuery, D3.js, etc.) and web services, such as Amazon Mechanical Turk